shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 Add((+)) --> ConC[Conv2d] --> BatchB[BatchNorm2d] --> ReluC[Relu] --> Out((Out));
 ```
-This block is responsible for every level of the Network (i.e the conv,relu,conv,relu when downsampling and upsaling) and `MainNetwork` handling
+This block is responsible for every level of the Network (i.e. the conv,relu,conv,relu when downsampling and upsaling) and `MainNetwork` handling
 the `MaxPool` and `UpBlock` handling the up-convs (see below details).

 ### UpBlock
 The UpBlock is an extension of `ConvRelu` that implements an additional `torch.nn.modules.conv.ConvTranspose2d` with
 `kernal_size=(2,2)` and `stride=(2,2)` and handles the upscaling within the U-NET.
-It also concatenates the the skip
+It also concatenates the skip
 layers as depicted in the above U-NET design.
 The forward function is depicted below and takes input data
 (the current tensor), position data (current position embedding) and skip (skip layer info from previous downsamples):
 ```mermaid